IngridGdesigns/tesoro/README.md

 Unfortunately I did not finish as intended in the time frame stipulated in the project assignment.
 So far I have the following features:

 - Authentication and Authorization,
-- Ability to push user's Auth0 user id (user_sub) to users table <-- there is a function in Root that does that, which isn't ideal, it should happen directly in the backend upon login or using auth0 Management API - added useEffect so code runs smoothly, (due to the async nature sometimes the user.sub wasn't being read)
+- Ability to push user's Auth0 user id (user_sub) to users table <-- there is a function in Root that does that, which isn't ideal, it should happen directly in the backend upon login or using auth0 Management API - added useEffect so code runs smoothly (all that code was commented out and I did not turn it on when sending out my project, except the useEffect part, due to the async nature sometimes the user.sub wasn't being read)
 - Add goals, delete goals, view goals,
 - Create budget by category, delete budget, view budget
-- SQl schema, quick note - I added the correct file (yesterday I added an old schema that I initially started) ```db.sql```, postgresql has a trigger function when adding a transaction related to a goal, it updates financial_goals table whenever a goal id is added.
+- SQl schema, quick note - I added the correct file (yesterday I added an old schema that I initially started) ```db.sql```, the database has a trigger function when adding a transaction related to a goal, it updates financial_goals table whenever a goal id is added.
 In goals table you get information on how much the user needs to reach your goal, and how much the user has contributed to the goal.
 I included categories in the file
 - Thanks for reading and hope it's helpful.
 - I'm adding gif that I already sent out.